krzyszsz/ApproximateOptimization/README.md

 Technicalities: Optimizer searches for a solution that is an array of numbers from range: <0..1> for which a given function returns best (highest) result.
 Example 3 below shows that we can easily re-configure solver to much wider range of numbers and request solver to minimize solution by providing reverse function.

-**In simple words** it can find solutions for problems where you can express the solution as an array of numbers and you can provide a function that tells the solver how good is any particular array of numbers.
+**In simple words** it can find solutions for problems where you can express the solution as an array of numbers and you can provide a function that tells the solver how good any particular array of numbers is.
 This solver never finds accurate solutions but for many problems they are "accurate enough".

+This is definitely not the most advanced solver you can find but (hopefully) it is simple and easy to customize.

 Example:
 ```c#